Ken Barlow: Storylines

 When Ray Langton (Neville Buswell) leaves his wife Deirdre (Anne Kirkbride) in 1978, Ken supports her.
-In 1981, they marry, with Ken becoming stepfather to Deirdre's four-year-old daughter Tracy (Christabel Finch).
+In 1981, they marry, with Ken adopting Deirdre's four-year-old daughter Tracy (Christabel Finch).
 However, by 1983, Deirdre grows bored with Ken and has an affair with his rival, Mike Baldwin (Johnny Briggs).
 Ken and Deirdre's marriage suffers; the couple separate in 1990, and eventually divorce following Ken's affair with Wendy Crozier (Roberta Kerr), his colleague at the local newspaper, The Weatherfield Recorder.
-Ken takes the separation badly and attempts suicide by overdose, but is prevented from doing so by his friend, Bet Lynch (Julie Goodyear).
+Ken takes the separation badly and attempts suicide by overdose, but is prevented from doing so by his friend, Bet Gilroy (Julie Goodyear).

 Ken and Mike, who are the moral opposites of each other, remain enemies; Ken is incensed when his daughter, Susan, falls in love and has a short-lived marriage with Mike.
-In 1991 Ken and Mike compete for the same woman, Alma Sedgewick (Amanda Barrie).
+In 1991, Ken and Mike compete for the same woman, Alma Sedgewick (Amanda Barrie).
 When she is dumped by Mike in favour of Jackie Ingram (Shirin Taylor), she starts seeing Ken.
 On Christmas Day 1991, Mike lures Alma back into his bed to get back at Ken.
 Later in 1992, Ken falls for one of his pupil's mothers – Maggie Redman (Jill Kerman).
 The Baldwin/Barlow feud erupts again, as Mike is the father of Maggie's son, Mark Redman (Christopher Oakswood).
 Mike hates the thought of Ken spending Christmas Day with his son, but Ken's pride gets the better of him.
 He cannot handle the situation, and he and Maggie split.

 Ken has a relationship with hairdresser Denise Osbourne (Denise Black) in 1994 and fathers her child; their son Daniel (Lewis Harney) is born in 1995.
 Denise agrees to marry Ken, but is having an affair with her brother-in-law Brian Dunkley (Benny Young) at the same time.
 She leaves Weatherfield in 1996, leaving Daniel with Ken.
 It is a short-lived custody as, later that year, Denise returns and snatches Daniel; Ken's attempts to reclaim his son fail.